She wasn’t what you would call beautiful. She was just a red-haired

 by Victor."

-His name might as well have been Xshdkgteydh, for
+His name might as well have been Xshdkgteydh,

-said, "How old are you, anyway?"
+so I said, "How old are you, anyway?"

 She looked at me along her eyes.
 "Eighteen."